HomeBureaucracyExtended tenures of chief secretaries suit political set up, chief ministers prefer...

 By Vivek Shukla

-At least five states are being run by chief secretaries on extension.
+At least five states are being run by secretaries on extension.
 The latest to join the club is Sukhbir Singh Sandhu, who just got extension of six months as chief secretary of Uttrakhand.
 The other chief secretaries on extension includes – Durga Shankar Mishra from Uttar Pradesh, Iqbal Singh Bains from Madhya Pradesh, Usha Sharma from Rajasthan and H K Dwivedi who also got six months extension along with Usha Sharma.

 The longest tenure of extension among these five top bureaucrats is of chief secretary of Uttar Pradesh, Durga Shankar Mishra, who got two extensions of one year each.
 His tenure is scheduled to end this year.